CALIFORNIA COMMUNITY COLLEGE INDEPENDENTS (CCCI)

 f.
 Serves as chair of the Executive Committee and as an ex-officio member of all committees.

 Section 6.
-Responsibilities of the Executive Secretary.
+Responsibilities of the Vice Presidents (North and South).

 a.
 Exercises temporarily the duties of the President in the event of the President’s short-term inability to serve, and assumes the Office of President for the remainder of the President’s term if the President is unable to complete his/her term.